Skip to content

 Reverse Proxy

-Traefik serves as the central entry point for all HaLOS web traffic, providing subdomain-based routing, TLS termination, and authentication enforcement.
+Traefik serves as the central entry point for all HaLOS web traffic, providing port-based routing, TLS termination, and authentication enforcement.

 Why a Reverse Proxy?